Embry-Riddle Aeronautical University - Prescott,

-Do you have what it takes to spend 2 weeks hacking at technology at ASU's poly campus?
+Do you have what it takes to spend 2 weeks hacking at technology at Embry Riddle in Prescott, AZ?
 Learn from award winning faculty and instructors, how to create mobile apps, develop cutting edge games, design and build robots, and more.
 Work together in teams to learn design, development and content integration for software like games and apps.
 The camp is completely residential and tuition includes camp fees, room and board, access to all the software and hardware and exciting site visits.

 Special thanks to:

 Game designLearn various aspects of video game creation: game design fundamentals and mechanics, game play strategies, and more.